dentarg/auth0-blog/_posts/2018-02-06-developing-web-apps-with-asp-dot-net-core-2-dot-0-and-react-part-2.markdown

 }
 ```

-We add a *logoutButton* React element to the *App* component markup when the user is authenticated.
-That button will call the *logout()* method when clicked allowing the user to remove the session data and move to the root URL of the application.
+You add a `logoutButton` React element to the `App` component markup when the user is authenticated.
+That button will call the `logout()` method when clicked allowing the user to remove the session data and move to the root URL of the application.

 ## Summary

-In this second part of the series, we created a React-based client for the Web API application we implemented in the first part (**LINK TO PART 1**).
-We explored how to configure the client on the *Auth0* dashboard side and how to integrate its code with *auth0-js* library.
+In this second part of the series, we created a React-based client for [the Web API application we implemented in the first part](http://auth0.com/blog/developing-web-apps-with-asp-dot-net-core-2-dot-0-and-react-part-1).
+We explored how to configure the client on the *Auth0* dashboard side and how to integrate its code with `auth0-js` library.
 Then we connected the React client with the Web API and finally showed the book list returned by the server.
 We described how to build the client in an incremental way, however the final code can be downloaded from the [GitHub repository](https://github.com/andychiare/react-auth0).